tbal999/cipher_a/README.md

 - type in a string for somebody:
 "Hello this is a string"

-- press "+" once to encrypt it once.
+- press "+" once (for index 1) to encrypt it once.
 - then press p to export it to "export.txt":
 "Igomq#ujlt"lt"d!uwskqh"